Roibeard-Ruadhan/alcohol-free-ecommerse/README.md

  ![Colour Pallette](readme/assets/readme-images/coolors-color-pallette.jpg)

 ### **Imagery**

-All the product images were sourced using google images, right clicking & saving image as.
+All the product images were sourced using google images, right clicking & saving image as(Educational Purposes Only noted in footer).
 When I had received the images I was able to edit the size(assist alignment), graphic formats to png & reduce the capacity using [Bulkresizephoto's](https://bulkresizephotos.com/en).
 All you need to do is drag & drop, pick your preferred transition options & the images will land in your downloads folder wrappeed.
 Unwrap the images & transfer them onto gitpod.
 When they are on gitpod & tested on the browser they can now be sent to AWS S3 bucket & stored in the backend.
 This should continue to function as long as there are no changes to the name on the frontend.

 - The home page hero image is darkened using linear-gradient to
 - No image was required for the logo as it was completed using the Monoton font, when set a certain font weight, with one word(shop) inside a 'strong' tag, it gives a design affect.
+- The images in the Mocktail blog page were sourced from [MakemineaMocktail.com](https://makemineamocktail.com/).

 ### **Wireframes**